Skip to content

 The model is configured with three parameters (p, d, q) that represent these components.
 The 'p' value is for the number of past values to include, 'd' is the number of times the data is differenced to make it stationary, and 'q' is for the size of the moving average window.
 While it sounds complex, ARIMA modeling gives you fine-tuned control over your forecasts.

-Use Prophet for automated forecasting
+When to use Prophet for faster forecasting

 If ARIMA seems a bit intimidating or you need to generate forecasts quickly, Prophet is an excellent alternative.
 Developed by Facebook's Core Data Science team, Prophet is an open-source library designed for forecasting time series data that has strong seasonal effects and multiple seasons of historical data.
 It's particularly good at handling business-related time series that might have daily, weekly, and yearly patterns.